How To Meditate For Beginners [Exercises and Techniques]

 Studies show that loving-kindness meditation increases positive emotions and decreases negative ones.
 It’s like a happiness hack for your brain.
 (1)

-Last but not least, there is body scan meditation.
+Lastly, there is body scan meditation.
 This is about developing deep body awareness.
 You systematically focus on different body parts, from your toes to the top of your head.
 This does two things: it deepens your ability to concentrate and helps you release physical tension you might not even know you’re holding.

 Here’s the deal with these advanced techniques: they’re not better than basic meditation; they’re just different tools in your mental toolkit.
 Use them when you need them.
 Mix them up.
-The goal is to have a variety of techniques you can use depending on what you need in the moment.

 Remember, meditation isn’t about reaching some mythical state of perfect calm.
 It’s about developing mental flexibility.
 It’s about choosing your response to life rather than just reacting.
 These advanced techniques give you more ways to do that.